 - Ohla Barcelona – A very central 5* property with a roof top pool and excellent reviews.

-How to Get From Barcelona to Venice
+How to Get from Barcelona to Venice

-From Barcelona, the next stop on the trip will ber Venice, Italy.
+From Barcelona, the next stop on the trip will be Venice, Italy.
 If you are travelling for less than two weeks, you might want to skip Venice, and head straight to the last city on this itinerary, but for two weeks in Europe, we think Venice is a great addition.

 The main option you have for getting from Barcelona to Rome is to fly.
 Of course, you could take the train, but as the average journey is around 22 hours and requires a number of changes, we’d suggest a flight is going to make more sense.

 A direct flight from Barcelona to Rome is just under 2 hours.
 You can either go on your evening of your final day in Barcelona or the morning of the following day, it’s up to you.
-We think travelling in the evening makes more sense so you don’t lose time sight seeing in the morning.
+We think travelling in the evening makes more sense so you don’t lose time sightseeing in the morning.